-Learn 4 key strategies successful high school fundraising sponsors use get their students to buy into the cause
+Learn 4 key strategies successful sponsors use to get high school students to buy into fundraising

 We all have our biased opinions about the typical high school student.
 Self-absorbed, egocentric, lazy, and if that’s not enough, they’re right and everyone else is wrong.
 But we can all relate.
 If we could only go back to our own high school days.
 No one really wants to admit it but we were probably the same way.

 So the million dollar question is, “How can you as teacher and sponsor possibly come up with proven high school fundraising ideas that will work for your students?”
 Somehow you need to get them to make raising money a priority.
 Seems like a pretty daunting task.

 What makes it even more challenging is that you’re busy as well.
 Somehow, you have to find the time to make fundraising a priority, just like your students.
 So what can you do to convince them to add one more thing to their plate?

 Setting aside the time to plan for and raise money for your group sounds like a daunting challenge, but it’s not impossible.

 Your role as group sponsor is to help your students see their sales campaign as important and expected rather than just one more activity that they have to juggle.
 Rather than seeing fundraising as optional, they need to see it as a priority.